 - Regular Exams: There will be three exams given during the term.
 You MUST take exams at the scheduled times and there will be no make-up for missed exams.
 See the schedule at the end of this syllabus for exam dates.
 Make-up exams can be given for previously arranged absences if you have a good reason to miss an exam. - Final Exam: The final will be given during the time period listed in the calendar below.
 It will be comprehensive.
 You MUST take the final at the designated time, so make all travel arrangements accordingly. - Quizzes: Quizzes are basically "small exams" given with the intent of measuring how you are doing at the point in time that they are given.
 All quizzes will be announced at least one class meeting in advance, and there will be no make-up for missed quizzes, regardless of the reason. - Assignments: Many days there will be an assignment due at the start of class.
+Often these will be designed for you to learn a new calculation from the book or videos.
 See the assignment expectations on the next page for additional information on assignments.
 Late assignments will not be accepted. - In-Class Activities: Much of your time in class will be spent working both alone and as a member of a group, to practice methods and explore concepts.
 I will regularly collect work that you do in class, either alone or as a group, and grade it.
 Such work cannot be made up.